d3vgru/nodetsam/README.md

 ## High-level (back-end / instance)
 * strict implementation of OStatus standards
 * should be very light weight (LoopBack API)
-* define requirements of server to support standard client
+* define requirements of instance to support standard client
 * instance would maintain DHT node list to seed newly started clients
 * every hour, snapshot of public feed published along with hash(es)